 How do you choose a lowlights shade that is best for your current base color?

-The general rule: It is usually best to choose a shade that is within three shades darker that your base.
+The general rule: It is usually best to choose a shade that is within three shades darker than your base.
 Any darker and it risks looking streaky; any lighter and you end up with more highlights, which, although flattering, is a whole other story altogether.

 Get them too dark and they won’t blend in well with your hair.
 If you want a richer color, it’s definitely better to combine lowlights and highlights and have them done professionally.